 - 1. Does the lack of consensus arise because of the MCESD structure? - 2.
-Should the extent of consensus or otherwise be a yardstick with which to measure MCESD's effectiveness.
+Should the extent of consensus or otherwise be a yardstick with which to measure MCESD's effectiveness?

-With respect to the first question, no structure in itself can guarantee consensus, since depends on the issue in question, and the disposition of the social partners to reach consensus.
-Therefore it is not believed that the failure to reach consensus emerge from the MCESD structure.
-Perhaps the biggest challenge in this respect was the issue of the social pact.
+With respect to the first question, no structure in itself can guarantee consensus, since this would depend on the issue in question, and the disposition of the social partners to reach consensus.
+Therefore it is not believed that the failure to reach consensus emerges from the MCESD structure.
+Perhaps the biggest challenge in this respect was the social pact a couple of years ago.
 The MCESD provided an excellent forum for discussion and debate to bring about a social pact.
 The fact that the talks were interminable, and ultimately, inconclusive, certainly cannot be blamed on the MCESD structure.